JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

   }
 }

+/// Formats the difficulty of a task for display in a task header.
+///
+/// - difficulty (int, float): The difficulty of the task, must be between 0 and `maxdifficulty`.
+/// - maxdifficulty (int): The maximum difficulty, default is 5.
+/// - difficultyname (str, auto): The name of the difficulty, prefix for the stars, default is auto and retrieved from the locale dictionary.
+/// - difficultysep (str): The separator between the difficulty name and the stars, default is ": ".
+/// - outofsep (str): The separator between the difficulty and the maximum difficulty, default is "/".
+/// - otherargs: Throwaway unneeded args used for different implementations of the difficulty format function.
+/// -> Returns: A string formatted as "difficulty: difficulty/maxdifficulty".
+#let difficultyformat(
+  difficulty,
+  maxdifficulty: 5,
+  difficultyname: auto,
+  difficultysep: ": ",
+  outofsep: "/",
+  ..otherargs,
+) = context {
+  let ctxdifficultyname = difficultyname if(difficultyname == auto) {
+    ctxdifficultyname = get-locale-dict(s.get().language).difficulty
+  }
+  if(ctxdifficultyname != none) {
+    ctxdifficultyname + difficultysep
+  }
+  str(difficulty) + outofsep + str(maxdifficulty)
+}

 /// A header for tasks that includes points and difficulty information.
 ///
 /// - points (int, float, none): The number of points the task is worth, optional.